 - No permit is required at this time.
 If this is the case, Ring will email you to let you know that no further action is needed on your part.

 - Ring does not have enough data to determine whether or not you need a permit.
 In such a case you will be asked to reach out to your local jurisdiction for permit information.

 We are working hard to provide you with the most current information about your local permit requirements, but please be aware that local jurisdictions change their ordinances and applications frequently.
 It is best to reach out to your local police department or town office directly to ensure that you have the most current information.

-Important: Once you receive the permit information from your jurisdiction, log into your Ring account and update those details so that we can provide it to emergency responders if your alarm is activated.
-For more information on why this is important, please see Why do I need a permit?
+Once you receive the permit information from your jurisdiction, log into your Ring account and update those details so that we can provide it to emergency responders if your Alarm is triggered.

 Permit lengths will vary depending on where you live.
 Some jurisdictions only require an initial registration.
 The permit will not need to be renewed unless there is a change in your address or contact information.
 Other jurisdictions require you to renew your permit on a recurring basis (such as annually or every other year).